rs239/schema/docs/source/visualization/index.rst

     sc_umap_pipeline(adata)

 This should produce a plot like this, where cells are colored by age.
-Note how the age does really stand out as defining feature of the plot:
+Note how the age does not look to be a defining feature of the plot:

 .. image:: ../_static/umap_flybrain_regular_r3.png